DejanJoksimovic/jsScript/README.md

 In programing, Semantics refers to the meaning of a piece of code — for example "what effect does running that line of JavaScript have?", or "what purpose or role does that HTML element have" (rather than "what does it look like?".)
 ## Html form:
 The HTML <form> element represents a document section that contains interactive controls for submitting information to a web server.
+Form can be submitted with submit() using js
 ## Cookie, session storage, local storage difference:
 ### LocalStorage:
 no expiration date, clears only with js or  clear browser cache